-BTO are very lucky to have a team of superb trainers.
-Every one of our courses will be taught by someone who understands the challenges of bird identification and taking on a formal survey.
-We all have experience of doing this as volunteers and, in many cases, as professionals as well.
+BTO are fortunate to have a team of superb trainers.
+All our courses will be taught by someone who understands the challenges of bird identification and doing structured surveys.
+We all have experience of this as volunteers and, in many cases, as professionals as well.

 Matt has trained and worked as an ecological consultant for the last 5 years, and has a depth of experience conducting ornithological surveys both in the UK and overseas.
 He is currently working for Avon Wildlife Trust as their 'My Wild City' officer, helping to turn Bristol into a more wildlife friendly and aware city.

 Matt is a regular contributor to the BBS and Nest Recording Scheme, and a former WeBS counter around the Severn Estuary where he currently lives.
 His specialist interest areas are winter waders and urban birding around the streets of Bristol.